o-k-l-l-a/Traffic-1-10/README.md

 # Traffic-1-10
 </b> We understand that many users in Iran have severe restrictions from Iran's data centers, so we have decided to create a
-script based on the udp protocol, which can bypass the 1/10 limitation of Iran's servers.</br>
+script based on the udp and tcp protocol, which can bypass the 1/10 limitation of Iran's servers.</br>

 Usage: `python Traffic-1-10/Traffic-1-10.py <ip> -p <port> -t <time> -s <size>`